sudhansom/sudhansom/README.md

-- 🔭 I am currently enrolled with Integrify as fullstack developer
+- 🔭 I am currently enrolled with Integrify Academy as a fullstack developer
 - 🌱 Learning React, Node js
 - 👯 Looking to collaborate on a backend project
 - 🤔 Ready to start now